nextlevelshit/web-coding-classes/WCC-Session-10/index.md

 ### Tech Stack

 The client does not to wish to change information by his or her own, so no database is needed.
-A simple static page generator will be completly enough.
+A simple static page generator will be completely enough.
 In my role as a web developer I am familiar with languages like HTML, (S)CSS, JavaScript, TypeScript etc.
 So, I have to decide if i want to program the whole site with native code without any framework or choose a set of frameworks to bootstrap the project quicker.

 I decide to use the following tech stack:
 - Gatsby (*React-related framework which works perfectly with static content*)
 - TypeScript and JavaScript for programming
-- NodeJS under the hood for server-side JavaScript intergration
+- NodeJS under the hood for server-side JavaScript integration
 - No specific (S)CSS framework like *Twitter Bootstrap*, *Foundation for Sites* etc.
 - For convenience reasons I will use SCSS to use variables inside my style definitions and other helpful functions.